-The Lab is a college wide resource, giving both students and faculty accesses to fabrication equipment and a production space in a multidisciplinary setting.
-The lab is open to all CoMAD students and faculty.
-During the academic year the Lab hosts a variety of college wide workshops, and actively promotes interdisciplinary design research and teaching.
+The Hybrid Making Lab serves as a college-wide resource, providing both students and faculty with access to fabrication equipment and a production space within a multidisciplinary setting.
+Open to all Westphal students and faculty, the lab is open to host individual classes and various college-wide workshops throughout the academic year, promoting interdisciplinary design, research, and teaching.

-To use the Hybrid Making Lab all students and must attended an orientation session.
-The orientation covers the basic use of the lab tools and the laser cutter.
+To utilize the Hybrid Making Lab, all students are required to attend an orientation session, covering the fundamental use of lab tools and the laser cutter.